anny21/quickblog/README.md

     *** if you will be using authentication.. open config/quickblog and change auth value to 'Auth' ***

+## Routes

+    /posts - Get all blog posts
+    /categories - Get all Categories and create new category /tags - Get all Tags and create new tag

 ### Premium Partners

 - Non yet